-Why should we cherish the Bible?
-First, because it is personal.
+Why should we be people of the Book?
+First, because this Book is personal.

 By the way, how much of the Bible did David possess?
 David lived around 1,000 B.C., some four hundred years after God gave the Pentateuch to Moses on Mount Sinai.
 Let that sink in.
-For David the "Bible" was probably only the first five books of our Bible, and maybe Joshua and Judges, maybe.[5]
+For David the "Bible" was probably only the first five books of our Bible, and maybe Joshua and Judges.

 To many folks today, the Pentateuch seems to be one of the least interesting sections of the Bible, yet David cherished it.
 Lane comments, "Evidently it was possible with only these few books to form a view of God complete enough to worship him and clear enough to find salvation."
-[6] Yes, David cherished and praised God for the limited portion of Scripture that he possessed, because it's so personal.
+Yes, David cherished and praised God for the limited portion of Scripture that he possessed, because it's so personal.
 How much more should we who possess the entire canon!